Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Theory

 Trace of a matrix is given by sum of eigenvalues.
 Let's say $\lambda_+,\lambda_-$ are eigenvalues of $T$.
 This implies $\lambda_+^N,\lambda_-^N$ are respectively eigenvalues of $T^N$.
 Thus, $Z=Tr(T^N)=\lambda_+^N +\lambda_-^N$.
 Eigenvalues for $T$ matrix are,

 Thus, partition function

 and as $\lambda_-<\lambda_+$, in the thermodynamic limit, we have $(\frac{\lambda_-}{\lambda_+})^N \xrightarrow{} 0$ for $N \xrightarrow{} \infty $, and partition function,

 Free energy of the system $F=-k_BT\ln(Z)$.
-Thus, magnetisation per site which is the difference between fraction of spins pointing up and fraction of spins pointing down, can be obtained from Free energy as,
+Thus, magnetization per site, which is the difference between the fraction of spins pointing up and the fraction of spins pointing down, can be obtained from Free energy as